 Step 1: Resilience Training

 Resilience Training is an important part of Soldier health, unit readiness and preparation for deployment – it is the first step in each DHA.
 Developed by Comprehensive Soldier and Family Fitness (CSF2), the goal is to increase resilience and enhance performance by developing the five dimensions of strength: Physical, Emotional, Social, Spiritual and Family.
 The resilience trainings are based on 30-plus years of scientific studies and results and use individual assessments, tailored virtual training, classroom training and embedded resilience experts to provide the critical skills Soldiers and Army Civilians need.
 For more information about CSF2 or resilience training, please visit resources listed.

-Soldier Fitness Tracker – DA Civilian (AKO Log in Required)
+- Soldier Fitness Tracker – DA Civilian (DS Logon or CAC Required)

 Step 2: The Electronic Questionnaire

-The electronic questionnaire portion of each DHA is accessed online through your AKO portal and will direct you to appropriate electronic form in MEDPROS.
+The electronic questionnaire portion of each DHA is accessed online through MODS/ MHA portal and the “Forms” tab will direct you to appropriate electronic form in MEDPROS.
 For the Pre-DHA, the electronic form is DD2795.
 For the Post-DHA, the electronic form is DD2796.
 Lastly, for the Reassessment (PDHRA), the electronic form is DD2900.
 Each questionnaire is an opportunity for Soldiers and Army Civilians to be proactive about their health during the different deployment phases.
 The results are then discussed during the confidential conversation with a health care provider.
-Honest and straightforward participation is necessary by the individual to help determine the best course of care needed to maintain their medical readiness, fitness and well-being.
+Honest and straightforward participation is necessary by the individual to help determine the best course of care needed to maintain their medical readiness, fitness, and well-being.